DendrouLab/panpipes-tutorials/docs/uni_multi_integration/Integrating_data_with_panpipes.md

 ```

 once this is finished, you will find a new object in the main directory, namely `teaseq_corrected.h5mu`.

-let's create a new directory
+Let's create a new directory inside the integration folder where we have just finished our run.

 ```
-mdkir sub_integration & cd $_
+mdkir sub_integration && cd $_
 ln -s ../teaseq_corrected.h5mu teaseq_temp.h5mu
 cp ../pipeline.yml .
 ```

-In the new `pipeline.yml` modify the name of the input file to `teaseq_temp.h5mu`.
+In the new `pipeline.yml` we have just copied over, modify the name of the input file to `teaseq_temp.h5mu`.
 Then set false all the modalities batch_correction algorithms and change the `wnn` parameters in the yaml file to instruct wnn to run on the batch corrected data from the `prot` and `atac` modalities in the h5mu input object.
 To compare the new vs the nobatch wnn run as we have done in `integration`, we can create a `batch_correction` directory in this subfolder and link the original file to this location by taking care of adding a string that will distinguish the original wnn run from this new one.